prostylee/prostylee-mb/README.md

 # Mobile App for Buyer | ProStylee

-## Running the project
+## Prerequisite

+Setting up the development environment: https://reactnative.dev/docs/environment-setup

+- Node
+- React Native CLI
+- JDK
+- Android Studio + AVD
+- Xcode

+---

+## Build and Run at local

-Assuming you have all the requirements installed, you can setup and run the project by running:
+Assuming you have all the requirements installed, you can set up and run the project by running:

 - `npm install` to install the dependencies
 - Run the following steps